i-VRESSE/haddock3-ui/README.md

 ## Usage

+Stories of the components can be found at [https://i-VRESSE.github.io/haddock3-ui](https://i-VRESSE.github.io/haddock3-ui).

-See [sidebar](https://i-VRESSE.github.io/haddock3-ui) for a list of all components.
+See the [sidebar](https://i-VRESSE.github.io/haddock3-ui) for a list of all component stories.
 Once component is selected
-- interact with component
+- interact with component story
 - use `</>` button in footer to see the code.
 - use sliders icon button in footer to change props when available